wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 <SDP answer>
 ~~~~~

 A WHIP client sending a PATCH request for performing trickle ICE MUST contain an If-Match header with the latest known entity-tag as per {{!RFC7232}} section 3.1.
-When the PATCH request is received by the WHIP resource, it MUST compare the entity-tag value requested with the current entinty-tag of the resource as per {{!RFC7232}} section 3.1 and return a 412 Precondition Failed response if they do not match.
-WHIP clients MUST use Entity-tag validation only for HTTP requests requiring to match a known ICE session and SHOULD NOT use them otherwise, for example in the HTTP DELETE request to terminate the session.
+When the PATCH request is received by the WHIP resource, it MUST compare the entity-tag value requested with the current entity-tag of the resource as per {{!RFC7232}} section 3.1 and return a 412 Precondition Failed response if they do not match.

+WHIP clients SHOULD NOT use entity-tag validation when matching a specific ICE session is not required, such as for example when initiating a DELETE request in order to terminate a session.

 A WHIP resource receiving a PATCH request with new ICE candidates, but which does not perform an ICE restart, MUST return a 204 No content response without body.
 If the media server does not support a candidate transport or is not able to resolve the connection address it MUST accept the HTTP request with the 204 response and silently discard the candidate.